Nas: Personal life

+Relationships and family

+In the spring of 2002, Nas lost his mother to cancer.
+She died in his arms.

+On June 15, 1994, Nas's ex-fiancée, Carmen Bryan, gave birth to their daughter, Destiny.

-Nas also briefly dated Mary J. Blige and Nicki Minaj respectively.
-In 2005, Nas married R&B singer Kelis in Atlanta after a two-year relationship.
+In January 2005, Nas married R&B singer Kelis in Atlanta after a two-year relationship.
 On April 30, 2009, a spokesperson confirmed that Kelis filed for divorce, citing irreconcilable differences.
-Kelis gave birth to Nas's first son on July 21, 2009, although the event was soured by a disagreement which ended in Nas announcing the birth of his son, Knight, at a gig in Queens, New York, against Kelis's wishes.
+Kelis gave birth to Nas's first son on July 21, 2009.
+Nas announced the birth of his son, Knight, at a gig in Queens, New York, against Kelis's wishes.
 The birth was also announced by Nas via an online video.
 The couple's divorce was finalized on May 21, 2010.
+Their divorce was visually reflected in Nas's song, "Bye Baby", and in the music video with him holding his ex-wife's green wedding dress in a black leather chair, which would also be the backdrop of the album cover for Life Is Good (2012).
 In 2018, Kelis accused Nas of being physically and mentally abusive during their marriage.
 Nas replied to the accusations on social media, accusing Kelis of attempting to slander him in the time of a custody battle and accusing Kelis of abusing his daughter, Destiny.

+Nas briefly dated Mary J. Blige and Nicki Minaj.